-- " GHG reduction is MCE's top priority - " MCE is driven by constituents, not shareholders - " MCE leadership is local and responsive to community needs - " Local partnerships provide a foundation for deepening market penetration
+- " GHG reduction is MCE's top priority - " MCE is driven by constituents, not shareholders - " MCE leadership is local and responsive to community needs - " Local partnerships provide a foundation for deepening market penetration change is MCE's central mission.
+MCE's carbon-reduction goal is in strong alignment with SB 350, SB 32 and Governor Jerry Brown's executive order to establish GHG reductions 40% below 1990 levels by 2030, a necessary step to ultimately reaching 80% reductions by 2050.
+To support these goals, MCE evaluates and prioritizes activities across operations according to GHG reductions

-Greenhouse Gas Reduction is MCE's Top Priority.
+Greenhouse gas reduction is MCE's top priority.

-Reducing GHGs and mitigating the effects of climate change is MCE's central mission.
+Reducing GHGs and mitigating the effects of climate